aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 In AWS, all network traffic in and out of **Elastic Network Interfaces** (ENIs) is controlled by **Security Groups**.
 You can think of Security Groups as a firewall with a set of rules.
-By default, Security Groups allow no incoming (ingress) traffic and all outgoing (egress) traffic.
+By default, Security Groups allow no incoming (ingress) traffic and all outgoing ipv4 and ipv6 (egress) traffic.
 You can add ingress rules to them to allow incoming traffic streams.
 To exert fine-grained control over egress traffic, set `allowAllOutbound: false` on the `SecurityGroup`, after which you can add egress traffic rules.